 The total number of the inequivalent one- and two- parametric Lie groups which can be admitted by quantum mechanical PDM systems is not too large.
 In accordance with the results of paper \cite{NZ} there exist five two parametric and five one parametric groups which can be accepted by the 3d quantum mechanical systems with PDM.
 Among them there are the groups generated by the following pairs of infinitesimal operators belonging to the list presented in (\ref{QQ}):

-The superintegrable systems invariant with respect to these groups are in fact classified in the present paper.
-Indeed, the systems admitting the algebras spanned on $<D, P_3>$ and $<P_1,P_2>$ are presented in Table 4 and equation (\ref{fin}).
+The superintegrable systems invariant with respect to these groups are partially classified in the present paper.
+Indeed, the systems admitting the algebras spanned on $<D, P_3>$ and $<P_1,P_2>$ are presented in Tables 3 and 5.
 Moreover Tables 1 and 2 include the systems admitting the algebra $<D, L_3>$, see Item 6 of Table 1 and Items 1, 7, 8, 11, 12 of Table 2.
-In other words, we present a big part of superintegrable systems admitting two parametric symmetry groups and the systems admitting one out of five possible one parametric groups.
+In other words, we present an essential part of superintegrable systems admitting two parametric symmetry groups and the systems admitting one out of five possible one parametric groups.
 We plane to complete this classification in the following paper.